 It is claimed by scientists that over 40% of Belize's coral reef has been damaged since 1998.

-In 1999, the Belize national basketball team participated in the Centrobasquet Tournament in Havana, finishing seventh.
+In 1999, the Belize national basketball team participated in the Centrobasquet Tournament in Havana, finishing seventh out of eight teams.

-The tourist and construction sectors strengthened in early 1999, leading to a preliminary estimate of revived growth at four percent in Belize.
+The tourist and construction sectors strengthened in early 1999, leading to a preliminary estimate of revived growth at four percent.

-In 2000, Hurricane Keith hit the nation as a Category 4 storm on 1 October, causing 19 deaths and at least $280 million in damage.
+In 2000, Hurricane Keith, the wettest tropical cyclone in the nation's record, stalled, and hit the nation as a Category 4 storm on 1 October, causing 19 deaths and at least $280 million in damage.

-On 9 October 2001, Hurricane Iris made landfall at Monkey River Town as a Category 4 storm.
-The storm demolished most of the homes in the village, and destroyed the banana crop.
+On 9 October 2001, Hurricane Iris made landfall at Monkey River Town as a Category 4 storm, demolishing most of the homes in the village and destroying the banana crop.

-In 2001, Belize won the Central American Games championship in basketball.
+In 2001, Belize won the Central American Games championship.

 In 2001, the Caribbean Community heads of government voted on a measure declaring that the region should work towards replacing the UK's Judicial Committee of the Privy Council as final court of appeal with the Caribbean Court of Justice.

-In 2003, the PUP maintained its majority in the elections, and Said Musa continued as prime minister.
+In 2003, the PUP maintained its majority in the elections, and Musa continued as prime minister.

-In 2005, Belize experienced unrest due to discontent with the PUP government, including tax increases.
+In 2005, Belize experienced unrest caused by discontent with the PUP government, including tax increases.

-In 2005, the Association of Religion Data Archives estimated that there were 7,776 Baháʼís in Belize, constituting 2.5% of the national population.
+In 2005, it was estimated that there were 7,776 Baháʼís in Belize, comprising approximately 2.5% of the national population.

 In 2006, the Belize national basketball team finished with a 2–4 record in the COCABA championship.